The Surprising Benefit Of Leaves In The Garden – Don’t Throw Them Away!

 I feel it’s important to the ecosystem to allow some leaves to stay where they are.
 Many tiny lifeforms rely on that leafy ground covering.

-But if you need to remove leaves from your yard, instead of sending them off to the landfill you can use them in your garden. (or offer to a gardening friend)
+But if you need to remove them from your yard, instead of sending them off to the landfill you can use them in your garden. (or offer to a gardening friend)

 Benefits Of Leaves In The Garden